ImmunoGen: Tremendous Value In Your Turnaround Stock

 Just as you would get an annual physical for your well-being, it's important to check the financial health of your stock.
 For instance, your health is affected by "blood flow" as your stock's viability is dependent on the "cash flow."
 With that in mind, I'll analyze the 4Q2019 earnings report for the period that concluded on December 31.

 Accordingly, ImmunoGen procured $44.8M in revenues compared to $13.4M for the same period a year prior.
 Of the 234.3% increase, the bulk revenues came from the licensing and milestone fees from its partners (Jazz and CytomX).
-Hence, the approach of out-licensing its technology is an excellent way to fund other innovations.
+Hence, the approach of outlicensing its technology is an excellent way to fund other innovations.

 Because of the cost reduction and focus on Mirve for high FRA, I expect the research and development (i.e., R&D) to come in lower.
 As follows, there were $26.5M and $43.6M R&D spendings for the respective periods.
 Altogether, this translated into the $4.8M ($0.03) net income versus $43.7M ($0.28 per share) net loss for last year.